Quantifying Quantum Computational Advantage on a Processor of Ultracold Atoms: Experimental sequences and techniques

 \subsection{Sequence for sampling experiments}

-Our experiments begin with a two-dimensional Bose-Einstein condensate of $^{87}$Rb atoms in the $5S_{1/2} $ $\ket{F=1,m_F=-1}$ state, which is trapped in a single antinode of the $z$ lattice \cite{Xiao2020}.
+Our experiments begin with a two-dimensional Bose-Einstein condensate of $^{87}$Rb atoms in the $5S_{1/2} $ $\ket{F=1,m_F=-1}$ state, which is trapped in a single antinode of the $z$ lattice \cite{Xiao2020,Zheng2022a}.
 The sequence used to draw samples from the thermalized phase is illustrated in Fig. \ref{seq_t}(a).\\ \textbf{Initial state preparation.} During the transition from superfluid to Mott insulator, we perform staggered cooling to obtain a Mott insulator with nearly unity filling \cite{Yang2020}.
 The staggered potential is applied by the $y$ long lattice, whose trap minima overlap with the minima of the $y$ short lattice.
 To compensate for the overall envelope induced by red-detuned lattices, we project a blue-detuned anti-trapping potential with DMD1.
 The average filling is approximately 0.75 so that the filling is unity in the Mott chains and 0.5 in the reservoir chains, respectively.
 After the phase transition, we further ramp up the $xy$ short lattices and the $z$ lattice to above 90$E_{rS}$.
 Then we shift the minima of the $y$ long lattice to overlap with the maxima of the $y$ short lattice and turn on the spin-dependent effect by rotating the polarizations of the lattice beams to introduce a differential light shift between $\ket{F=1,m_F=-1}$ and $\ket{F=2,m_F=-2}$ \cite{Yang2017}.
 The splitting of the resonant frequency between the Mott chains and reservoir chains is 12 kHz.
 After selectively flipping the atoms in the reservoir chains, we push out the atoms with a resonant laser of the cycling transition and only the atoms in the Mott chains are retained.
-After that, we impose an addressing beam with a magical wavelength ($\lambda = 787.55$ nm) projected by DMD2 to shift the resonant frequency by $12$ kHz between the $\ket{F=1,m_F=-1}$ and $\ket{F=2,m_F=-2}$ states of the addressed atoms \cite{Zheng2022a,Zheng2022}.
+After that, we impose an addressing beam with a magical wavelength ($\lambda = 787.55$ nm) projected by DMD2 to shift the resonant frequency by $12$ kHz between the $\ket{F=1,m_F=-1}$ and $\ket{F=2,m_F=-2}$ states of the addressed atoms \cite{Zheng2022}.
 We flip the bare atoms to $\ket{F=2,m_F=-2}$ and push out them, akin to cleaning atoms in the reservoir chains.
 As a result, we deterministically prepare the initial $1\times N_b$ state in a single chain.
-Then the retained atoms are flipped to the $\ket{F=2,m_F=-2}$ state for the following experiments.\\ \textbf{Driven dynamics evolution.} We then initialise the driving process by suddenly quenching the $x$ lattice to 2.9$E_{rS}$ and modulating the $y$ lattice at the same time.
-The amplitude of the modulation is 9.4$E_{rS}$.
-The depth of the $y$ lattice is 47$E_{rS}$, so tunnelling in this direction is suppressed.
-A box trap along the $x$ direction projected by DMD3 confines the atoms in $L$ sites during the evolution.
-In addition, we also remove the inhomogeneities of the chemical potential induced by red-detuned lasers as we did in the superfluid-Mott insulator transition.
-The disorder potential is applied before the evolution.
-After ten cycles of driving, we freeze the dynamics by ramping up the $x$ lattice to 51$E_{rS}$.\\ \textbf{Full-count detection.} Due to the light-assisted collisions \cite{Depue1999}, we could only detect the parity of the atomic occupation in fluorescence imaging.
-To obtain the full count of the final state, we expand the atoms in the $y$ direction by dropping down the $y$ lattice to 0.1$E_{rS}$ \cite{Kaufman2016}.
-After a time of 2 ms of free tunnelling in the $y$ direction, we pin the atoms to perform fluorescence imaging.
-Finally, we obtain the samples of the state in an atom-number-resolved way.
+Then the retained atoms are flipped to the $\ket{F=2,m_F=-2}$ state for the following experiments.\\ \textbf{Driven dynamics evolution.}